teambit/docs/docs/workspace/overview.md

 title: Overview
 ---

-A Bit workspace is a temporary hub for distributed independent components.
-It is where they are composed, configured and collaborated on, while maintaining a simple monolith-like dev experience.
+A Bit workspace is a local hub for distributed independent components.
+It is where components are composed, configured and collaborated on, while maintaining a simple monolith-like dev experience.

 Create a Bit workspace to compose components, applications, services, component libraries, or any other sort of a modular system.